-Then, we just begin to explore each heading by asking simple questions (without emotion).
-This can be done in a variety of ways, but I often approach the question as though I know nothing about it.
-From there, I will look for evidence both for and against the topic.
+Then, we explore each heading by asking simple questions (without emotion).
+This can be done in various ways, but I often approach the question as though I know nothing about it.
+From there, I will look for evidence for and against the topic.
 For example…

 Are any aircraft spraying things at high altitudes?

-The default is to answer “no.” But, actually, the answer is yes!
-There is something called “geoengineering” or simply “weather modification” in which aircraft, ranging in size from small prop planes to the larger Boeing 747, engage in something known as “Cloud Seeding.”
-This is a process that seeks to bring rain to parched farmland by dispersing particles of silver iodide or solid carbon dioxide into rain-bearing clouds (Britannica, 2013).
+The default is to answer “no.” But the answer is yes!
+There is something called “geoengineering” or simply “weather modification,” in which aircraft, ranging in size from small prop planes to the larger Boeing 747, engage in something known as “Cloud Seeding.”
+This activity seeks to bring rain to parched farmland by dispersing particles of silver iodide or solid carbon dioxide into rain-bearing clouds (Britannica, 2013).

 Are the trails behind some aircraft chemical or biological?

 Actually, yes!
-As we just learned, we know that in weather modification efforts, some of these planes are spraying something called Silver Iodide.
+As we just learned, we know that some of these planes are spraying something called Silver Iodide in weather modification efforts.
 Silver Iodide is classified as a chemical (PANNA, 2010).

 Are these operations being disclosed to the public?

-Well, that really depends on what you mean by disclosed.
-Clearly, the information is available if you know where to look.
+Well, that depends on what you mean by disclosed.
+The information is available if you know where to look.
 The question you have to reconcile is, how many people in your neighborhood have heard of any of this?

 Each one of these questions found some level of truth.
-So, is it conspiracy theory or fact?
+So, is it a conspiracy theory or fact?
 As you can see, this is not a conspiracy theory at all.
-Instead, it is a very obvious fact that is easily researched.
+Instead, it is an undeniable fact that is easily researched.
 It took me all of about ten minutes to find this information.
 Yet, it remains debated among the people while the government remains relatively quiet about these activities.
 Now it is question time.
-Why is the government relatively quiet about these activities?
+Why is the government relatively silent about these activities?

-If you have weeds in your driveway, what do you buy at the store to resolve the problem?
+What do you buy at the store to resolve the problem if you have weeds in your driveway?
 A herbicide, right?
 An herbicide is a substance that is toxic to plants and is used to destroy unwanted vegetation.
 So, what do you think might happen when you put this chemical in your clouds and let it rain down on your crops?
 Is there a potential for a problem?
 Wouldn’t you like to know?

 These are just examples of many questions that might ask and research.
-There may or may not be answers to such questions and the whole situation could be entirely innocent or similar to the Tuskegee Syphilis Study.
-I sure don’t have all the answers, but they seem like tough questions that likely require a considerable amount of context to fully understand.
-I would imagine that such answers could not be relayed in a Tweet or even a three-minute segment on the nightly news.
-This sounds like a very good reason for government officials to avoid the topic generally.
-Similarly, don’t you think that some people might be concerned at the idea that the government is spraying a potential poison on their crops, lawns, etc.?
+There may or may not be answers to such questions, and the whole situation could be entirely innocent or similar to the Tuskegee Syphilis Study.
+I sure don’t have all the answers, but they seem like tough questions requiring a considerable amount of context to understand fully.
+I imagine such answers could not be relayed in a Tweet or even a three-minute segment on the nightly news.
+This sounds like a good reason for government officials to avoid the topic.
+Similarly, don’t you think that some people might be concerned that the government is spraying a potential poison on their crops, lawns, etc.?
 Can you foresee issues trying to address such questions publicly without people taking things out of context or otherwise freaking out?
 I can.

-Let’s explore just a few more ideas before I get to my bigger point.
-For this next exercise, I want you to reflect on an excerpt from an article written by David K Shipler in The New York Times on April 28, 2012.
-I feel it really drives home the point.
+Let’s explore a few more ideas before I get to my bigger point.
+For this next exercise, please reflect on an excerpt from an article by David K Shipler in The New York Times on April 28, 2012.
+I feel it drives home the point.